Do you think you may have bacterial vaginosis?

 Do I need to see a doctor to diagnose bacterial vaginosis?

-If you suspect that you have bacterial vaginosis for the first time, it is a good idea to see your GP or visit your nearest sexual health clinic for an official diagnosis.
+If you suspect that you have bacterial vaginosis for the first time, it might be a good idea to see your GP or visit your nearest sexual health clinic for an official diagnosis.
 This is because bacterial vaginosis symptoms can mimic those of a yeast infection and some sexually transmitted diseases.

 You can also purchase kits that test for bacterial vaginosis.
 These are particularly useful if you are unsure about whether you have a yeast infection vs. bacterial vaginosis.